 DepEd Frequently Asked Questions on the Education of Learners With Disabilities

-The child should be enrolled in a nearest school where his/her residence is located.
+The child should be enrolled in the nearest school where his/her residence is located.

 The birth certificate, assessment report if the child is already medically diagnosed.
 If the condition/disability is visible (visual impairment or blind, hearing impaired or deaf, physically handicapped), just the birth certificate but medical certificate or report is important.